Mojave-Sun/mojave-sun/README.md

 See the footer of [code/__DEFINES/tgs.dm](./code/__DEFINES/tgs.dm) and [code/modules/tgs/LICENSE](./code/modules/tgs/LICENSE) for the MIT license.

+All icons under the [mojave](./mojave) directory are under a [Creative Commons 3.0 BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+All DMI files are also licensed under [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.html).

-All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
+All other assets, including icons and sound, not inside the [mojave](./mojave) directory are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.